Friends of The Pinnacle weeding effort

 Horehound similar Horehound is no longer a major problem on the reserve compared with a decade ago and just requires a small amount of effort each season.

-Verbascum much more This largely reflects a different approach to Verbascum control this season with more grubbing by large teams rather than spraying by one person.
+Verbascum much more This largely reflects a different approach to Verbascum control this season with more grubbing by unnecessarily large teams rather than spraying by one person.
 Verbascum prevalence is reasonably high in some areas but overall on the reserve is low in keeping with the low rainfall.

 non-Saffron thistles similar